jmetso/keycloak-playbooks/README.md

 Manage users in a Keycloak Realm.
 Supports client roles and groups.

-User passwords can be defined through vault with vault_<username>_password.
-If user password is not defined in vault, a temporary password is set.
+User passwords can be defined through vault with vault_*username*_password.
+If user password is not defined in vault, a temporary password is set and the user needs to change their password at first login.

 User definition:
 ```